Copyright © SurveySparrow Inc. 2024Privacy Policy Terms of Service SurveySparrow Inc.

 Before we get into how sample sizes can make or break your survey (they really can!), we need to talk about what precisely a sample size is.
 Is it just a bunch of people you pick at random to fill out surveys?
 Well, sometimes.
 Or is it a carefully chosen group of people based on different aspects?
 Well, sometimes.
 It all depends on what your survey is trying to find.

 The easiest way to think about sample size for a survey is to act as a “representative” of the actual population for that study.
 For example, if you’re trying to survey all the people residing in Texas, you wouldn’t literally survey all of them.
-You would pick out a sample size for the survey that would be representative, roughly speaking, for the people of Texas.
+You would pick out a sample size for the survey that would be representative, roughly speaking, of the people of Texas.

-Once you have the sample size, to create stunning NPS surveys or customer feedback surveys, you can sign up here for FREE!
+Once you have the sample size, to create stunning NPS® surveys or customer feedback surveys, you can sign up here for FREE!

 The power of sample sizes is that they can give you accurate results about a large group of people.
 You will never have to contact each of them individually.
 Yet, you could come to understand things like what products they like to buy, how engaged they are at work, or what they think about your brand.
 That’s why everyone conducting a large-scale survey needs to have a sample size calculator in place.